MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/7.1/apic_mfpf.md

 # Benefits of using MobileFirst with API Connect

-The main advantage  of integrating IBM API Connect with MobileFirst Platform Foundation is to allow you to leverage MobileFirst Security focused on mobile applications and IBM API Connect straightforward approach to create, manage, secure your APIs.
+The main advantage  of integrating IBM API Connect with MobileFirst Platform Foundation is to allow you to leverage MobileFirst Security Framework focused on mobile applications and IBM API Connect straightforward approach to create, run, manage and secure your APIs.

-IBM API Connect Overview:
+**IBM API Connect Overview:**

 ![API Connect](./apic_capabilities.png)

-How MobileFirst will be used on this integration:
+**For the MobileFirst Foundation Server, the IBM API Connect works as an enterprise backend when you want to build a integration between these two products:**

 ![MFP](./adapter_overview_apic.png)

-At this sample, IBM API Connect is represented as the enterprise backend.
+This is the use case we will explore at this sample.

 # IBM API Connect
 ## Setup IBM API Connect toolkit:

 For details on how to install API connect you can check [here](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.overview.doc/overview_installing_apimgmt.html), for this tutorial it will be explored the IBM API Connect developer toolkit, that will simulate a API Connect Micro Gateway for local testing.

-The  setup is very straightforward, it is based in nodeJS, npm  and Python so this must be installed before you proceed.
-More details you can check [herel](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.toolkit.doc/tapim_cli_install.html).
+The  setup is very straightforward.
+It is based in nodeJS, npm  and Python so this must be installed before you proceed.
+More details you can check [here](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.toolkit.doc/tapim_cli_install.html).

 ### Installing the toolkit: